 • a high fever with chills

-Traditional treatment options for gallbladder attack include surgery to remove your gallbladder or medicines to help dissolve the gallstones.
+Traditional treatment options for gallbladder attacks include surgery to remove your gallbladder or medicines to help dissolve the gallstones.

-You might be able to prevent a gallstone attack by reducing your fatty food intake and maintaining a healthy weight.
+You might be able to prevent a gallstone attack by reducing your chance of getting gallstones.
+This includes avoiding fatty food intake and maintaining a healthy weight.

 Some other measures that could lower your chances of having gallbladder pain include:

-• Exercise.
-According to the Canadian Society for Intestinal Research, studies show that regular physical activity can lessen your chances of gallstones.
+• Exercise: Research shows that regular physical activity can lessen your chances of gallstones.

 Gallbladder pain is usually caused by gallstones that block bile ducts.
 This common condition can cause severe pain.